 Respect the Sakura Trees

-The cherry blossom festival, also called sakura matsuri in romanized Japanese, brings out the crows which isn’t exactly the ideal activity to participate in for the immediate future.
-It can be like being on the train during rush hour, but instead of standing shoulder to shoulder and avoiding eye contact, everyone is drunk and yelling.
+The cherry blossom festival, also called sakura matsuri in romanized Japanese, brings out the crowds, which isn’t the ideal activity to participate in in the immediate future.
+It can be like being on the train during rush hour, but everyone is drunk and yelling instead of standing shoulder to shoulder and avoiding eye contact.